poult-lab/daily-word/english_words_ learning.md

 "to walk along or across a street illegally or without paying attention to the traffic"/

 "cross the road at a red light"

+#### 08/21.02

+01.sift /sɪft/

+[v] Sift the flour into a bowl.

+"to put flour or some other fine substance through a sieve/sifter"

+[v] She looked quickly through the papers, sifting out from the pile anything that looked interesting.

+"to separate sth from a group of things"

+02.paywall /ˈpeɪwɔːl/

+[n] The news website uses a hard paywall.

+"A **paywall** is a system that blocks internet users from viewing specific website content unless they buy a paid subscription or make a payment."

+#### 08/31.03

+01.fallback /ˈfɔːlbæk/

+[n] Edit 1 — add a fallback norm class (after your imports).

+"a plan or course of action that is ready to be used in an emergency if other things fail"

+02.impending /ɪmˈpendɪŋ/

+[adj] The warnings had come from four different people in the space of minutes and helped him evaluate the impending danger.

+"that is going to happen very soon"

+03.headteacher

+[n] A headteacher has told how he saved 900 pupils' lives from the Nepal floods - by quickly evacuating them just 10 minutes before the waters hit.

+"A **headteacher** is the person in charge of running a school."

+"**British English:** Uses **headteacher** (or simply "the head") for the person in charge of a school.
+Traditional terms like "headmaster" or "headmistress" are also used, mostly in private schools.
+That title is strictly for **primary and secondary schools**.

+**American English:** Uses **principal** for the same role.

+#### 09/01.03

+01.selloff /ˈsɛˌlɔf/

+[n] The privatisation of the electricity industry — the biggest sell-off of them all...

+"The sell-off of something, for example an industry owned by the state or a company's shares, is the selling of it."

+02.implore /ɪmˈplɔːr/

+[v] Indian PM Modi implores Putin to end Ukraine war amid U.S. tariff threat on Russian oil.

+"to ask sb to do sth in an anxious way because you want or need it very much"

+03.caveat /ˈkæviæt/

+[n] One important caveat to remember while using Colab is that the files you upload to it won’t be available forever./Trump's hopes for an Iran peace deal come with caveats./One honest caveat.

+"a warning that particular things need to be considered before sth can be done"

+#### 09/02.02

+01.canvas /ˈkænvəs/

+[n] **Thicker Canvas:** Uses a heavy-duty, double-ply 12oz canvas upper that provides stronger structural support than standard Chucks.

+"a strong heavy rough material used for making tents, sails, etc. and by artists for painting on"

+02.heavy-duty /ˌhevi ˈduːti/

+[adj] a heavy-duty carpet.

+"not easily damaged and therefore suitable for hard physical work or to be used all the time"

+#### 09/03

+01.abrupt /əˈbrʌpt/

+[adj] an abrupt change/halt/departure./Economists said a gradual chip slowdown would be manageable, but an abrupt pullback could be more damaging.

+"sudden and unexpected, often in an unpleasant way"

+[adj] an abrupt manner.

+"speaking or acting in a way that seems unfriendly and rude; not taking time to say more than is necessary" "唐突的" -brusque, curt-

+02.frenetic /frəˈnetɪk/

+[adj] a scene of frenetic activity./South Korea’s semiconductor exports have been an absolute boon for Asia’s fourth-largest economy, sending overall numbers to a record.
+But the frenetic pace itself is causing concern about what’s next.

+"involving a lot of energy and activity in a way that is not organized"

+03.boon /buːn/

+[n] "something that is very helpful and makes life easier for you"

+04.dissipated /ˈdɪsɪpeɪtɪd/

+[adj] Flynn was still handsome, though dissipated.

+"If you describe someone as **dissipated**, you disapprove of them because they spend a lot of time drinking alcohol and enjoying other physical pleasures, and are probably unhealthy because of this."

+05.dissipate /ˈdɪsɪpeɪt/

+[v] Growth in such figures is generally seen as a positive.
+But the extremely rapid pace here also raises concern about what happens if, or when, the boom starts to dissipate.

+"to gradually become or make sth become weaker until it disappears"

+06.reliance /rɪˈlaɪəns/

+[n] South Korea’s semiconductor and tech export boom has certainly been exceptional, Lee said, though he added that he would not characterize it as “over-reliance” because the country has other cyclical sectors that tend to do well when the broader global economy performs well.

+"the state of needing sb/sth in order to survive, be successful, etc.; the fact of being able to rely on sb/sth"